ukyzky/eurorack/README.md

   - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 2c. long-press "X range switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
   - Then T jitter cv input works as normal T jitter cv input mode.

+## X spread cv input alternative mode

+We can use X spread cv input as selecting X quantizer root.

+During X quantizer root cv input mode, X spread setting is set by X spread knob.

+The X spread cv input mode setting is saved to non volatile memory.

+Play scenario is:

+1. (NEW FUNCTION) Set X spread cv input alternative mode

+  - (In "alternative setting edit" mode, "X range switch" works as setting T jitter cv input alternative mode.)

+  - 1a. long-press "T rate switch".
+  - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in "alternative setting edit" mode.)
+  - 1c. push "X mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents "alternative setting edit" mode exited.)
+  - Then X spread cv input works as X quantizer root mode Type A (adding offset root mode).

+  - Repeat above 1a, 1b and 1c.
+  - Then X spread cv input works as X quantizer root mode Type B (not adding offset but reflect root).

+  - Each repeating above 2a, 2b and 2c, X spread cv input mode changes to X quantizer root mode Type A or Type B.

+2. Set X spread cv input normal mode

+  - 2a. long-press "T rate switch".
+  - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in "alternative setting edit" mode.)
+  - 2c. long-press "X mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents "alternative setting edit" mode exited.)
+  - Then X spread cv input works as normal X spread cv input mode.

+## resetting operation for returning all alternative settings value to default value

+  - (In "alternative setting edit" mode, "X range switch" works as setting T jitter cv input alternative mode.)

+  - 1a. long-press "T rate switch".
+  - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in "alternative setting edit" mode.)
+  - 1c. long-press "T rate switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents "alternative setting edit" mode exited.)
+  - Then all alternative settings value returns to default value.

 ## Notes